aaronhmiller/POP/README.md

 https://share.cleanshot.com/BMCLGC47

 ## Versions
-0.0.1d (paraphrasing JWZ who said something like "quality is job 1.1a")
+0.0.1a (honoring & paraphrasing JWZ who said something like "quality is job 1.1a")